 After your wound has closed and healed, it can take over 12 months for the scar to completely settle.

-Our plastic surgeons choose from some of the latest, most advanced surgical techniques and scar minimisation technologies to help reduce the extent of scarring.
+Dr Craig’s team uses some of the latest, most advanced surgical techniques and scar minimisation technologies to help reduce the extent of scarring.

 Other healing aids may help with scar healing or reduce scar visibility.
 We can give you advice on what to do to help minimise your scars.